syncfusion-content/windowsforms-docs/WindowsForms/Button/Appearance.md

 ---
 layout: post
-title: Appearance| WindowsForms | Syncfusion
+title: Appearance in Windows Forms Button control | Syncfusion
-description: Appearance
+description: Learn about Appearance support in Syncfusion Windows Forms Button (SfButton) control and more details.
 platform: WindowsForms
 control: SfButton
 documentation: ug
 ---

-# Appearance
+# Appearance in Windows Forms Button (SfButton)

 This section describes how to customize the appearance of the SfButton control.